San Bernardino Wrongful Termination Lawyers

 Fighting Pretexts or False Termination Excuses

 Employers naturally do not typically admit that an employee was fired for an illegal reason, and instead claim that they had legitimate business reasons such as “reorganizations”, “layoffs”, or “poor performance.”
 Even when employers make those claims, employees can still succeed on their wrongful termination cases if they are able to prove that the supposed legitimate reasons for their termination are pretextual, or in other words at least not completely true.

-Our employment attorneys are skilled in exposing false or deceptive excuses often used by employers to cover up a wrongful termination.
+Our Los Angeles employment attorneys are skilled in exposing false or deceptive excuses often used by employers to cover up a wrongful termination.
 For example, if a company claims downsizing but subsequently hires another worker to replace the terminated employee, or retains other employees with less seniority, this may be evidence that downsizing was a pretext.
 In another example, an employer’s claims that the employee was terminated for poor performance can be challenged by inconsistencies or contradictions in the employer’s behavior, such as the terminated employee previously receiving good reviews or being promoted.

 If you feel that you were terminated unlawfully, contact our San Bernardino wrongful termination lawyers to discuss your case.
 We can help you evaluate your potential claims and will discuss with you all available options.
 Call us (909) 551-4455 or email us using the form on this page to set up a free consultation with one of our attorneys.

 Recoverable damages for unlawful termination may include past lost wages and benefits, future lost wages and benefits, compensation for emotional distress and suffering, and sometimes punitive damages.